mbelekar/search-app/README.md

 - Search can be performed on any field
 - Search can be performed for missing values
 - Search will look for exact terms in the provided data.
+- When no results are found, it will display a human readable message asking the user to alter search criteria.

 ### Set up